 Season two has only given us two unmemorable endings so far.
 They occurred in “Toodle-Fucking-Oo” (another “could have been great had the ending been great” episode) and “Commendatori.”
 The rest, including “D-Girl”, have all been superb.

 “D-Girl” is remembered for Chris’ encounters with Amy and Favreau, but it also has the best Big Pussy storyline of the season so far.
-It is the first time that we recognize him as a tragic character and the un-winnable circumstances he has now found himself in.
+It is the first time that we recognize him as a truly tragic character and fully understand the un-winnable circumstances he has now found himself in.

 By the end of the episode, Chris finds himself no closer to Hollywood than Pussy finds himself to being rid of the feds.
 At AJ’s confirmation party, Pussy is forced to wear a wire, while Chris is given Tony’s ultimatum: swear his loyalty or fulfill his movie dreams and leave forever.
 He gives him ten minutes to decide.